Basics of tmux & cheat sheet

 C-<space> | Begin copying (use arrow keys to select text) |

-M-w | Copy text to tmux ’s buffer |
+M-w | Copy text to tmux’s buffer |

-C-b ] | Paste text from tmux ’s buffer |
+C-b ] | Paste text from tmux’s buffer |

 Commands

-to start.
+tmux to start.

-Sample output of tmux list-sessions
+Sample output of tmux list-sessions:

 0: 3 windows (created Thu Nov 4 04:11:30 2021)

-) is the target you’d use to attach the session:
+The first number in the above output (0) is the target you’d use to attach the session:

 tmux attach-session -t 0

-(Detach session via shortcut C-b d
+(Detach session via shortcut C-b d.)

 Remote sessions3